 Inside are remarkable manuscripts from medieval times and other items like ivory, textiles, and enamel work.
 Ensure you don’t miss the amazing coin collection with over 120,000 pieces spanning 2,500 years.

 See related: Best Day Trips From Berlin

-10. Maschsee Lake
+12. Maschsee Lake

 At the start of the 19th century, plans were underway to create a lake near the Rhine River, a large valley.
 Back then, the melting snow constantly threatened the city due to flooding, requiring permanent solutions.
 Only in 1925 did the exact design emerge, and development began.

 The lake still serves as a place where all the melting snow deposits.
-However, its purpose has extended to a relaxing hot spot where you can enjoy lots of water sports in Hanover.
+However, its purpose has extended to a relaxing hot spot where you can enjoy many water sports in Hanover.
 Get your swimming gear for a dip or a chance to relax at the shores of the lake.

-11. Hanover Opera House
+13. Hanover Opera House

 Add the Hanover opera house among the things to do in Hanover, and you won’t be sorry.
 The building is more neoclassical and is home to the Staatsoper Company, which puts on magnificent shows.
 Take this opportunity to dress up and enjoy the amazing Hanover nightlife.